ViciousSquid/Dosidicus/README.md

 # _Dosidicus electronicus_

 #### 🦑 Digital pet squid with a neural network you can **see thinking**.
-_A transparent neural network sandbox disguised as a digital pet_
+_A transparent neural sandbox disguised as a digital pet_

 - Part **educational neuro tool**, part **sim game**, part **fever dream**
 - [Build-your-own neural network ](https://github.com/ViciousSquid/Dosidicus/wiki/Brain-Designer) - learn neuroscience by raising a squid that **might develop irrational fears**